 Some important thing you should know:

 In most of the cases any good WordPress themes take care of duplication issue.
-For example, Thesis is one of those theme which actually take care of duplicate content by it’s inbuilt SEO feature.
-Similarly Genesis and many other theme club offers such SEO optimized framework and that’s where a premium themes stand out of free WordPress theme.
-Though you can consider getting Thesis theme or you can simply tweak your existing theme with the help of codes and plugins to make it duplicate content free.
+For example, Genesis and many other theme club offers such SEO optimized framework and that’s where a premium themes stand out of free WordPress theme.
+Though you can consider using Genesis theme or you can simply tweak your existing theme with the help of codes and plugins to make it duplicate content free.

 If you like this post, I would suggest you to read:

 Do let us know what other WordPress duplicate content issues you have faced till now and what steps have you taken to fix the issue on your Website?